Pawventures

 • Faye travel insurance: Claims typically processed within 48 hours

-Pet Parent Tip: Take photos of all documents with your phone immediately.
-Paper receipts from emergency vet visits have a way of getting lost during the remainder of a trip.
-A digital backup ensures you have what you need to file a claim.
+Practical tip: Photograph every document with your phone immediately at the vet’s office.
+Paper receipts from emergency visits have a way of disappearing during the rest of a trip.
+A digital backup ensures you have everything needed to file.

 International Travel Insurance Considerations